Eonasdan/tempus-dominus/CONTRIBUTING.md

 We use Grunt for managing the build.
 Here are some useful Grunt tasks:

   * `grunt` The default task lints the code and runs the tests.
 You should make sure you do this before submitting a PR.
+  * `grunt build` Compiles the less stylesheet and minifies the javascript source in build directory.